Why Alexa Won't Light Up During Amazon's Super Bowl Ad - Slashdot

 Bezos and company have evidently been thinking about this problem for a long time, before the Echo was even introduced.
 A September 2014 Amazon patent titled "Audible command filtering" describes techniques to prevent Alexa from waking up "as part of a broadcast watched by a large population (such as during a popular sporting event)," annoying customers and overloading Amazon's servers with millions of simultaneous requests.
 The patent broadly describes two techniques.
 The first calls for transmitting a snippet of a commercial to Echo devices before it airs.
 Then the Echo can compare live commands to the acoustic fingerprint of the snippet to determine whether the commands are authentic.
 The second tactic describes how a commercial itself could transmit an inaudible acoustic signal to tell Alexa to ignore its wake word.

 Inaudible acoustic signal?
-(Score:2, Funny)
+(Score:4, Funny)

 So either they're assuming the device will be able to produce the required frequency, or my dog will go nuts.
 God help us.